shamiraty/OPEN-STREAMLIT-PROJECTS/README.md

   - Presents a sample size and statistical metrics in a well-organized layout using Streamlit components.

-## 4. ADVANCED LINEAR REGRESSION
+# PAGE 4:  ADVANCED LINEAR REGRESSION

-# Data Science and Statistical Analysis Performed

 ## 1. Data Loading and Selection
 - **Data Source:** Loaded from CSV file (`advanced_regression.csv`).